kobomarun/familychat/README.md

 3. **Verify file type**: Only JPG, PNG, GIF, and WebP allowed

 4. **Storage policies**: Ensure bucket allows public uploads and reads

+### Calls not connecting?

+1. **Check microphone permissions**:
+   - Browser should ask for mic access
+   - Check browser settings if blocked
+   - Try refreshing and allowing again

+2. **Both users must be online**:
+   - Calls are peer-to-peer (not server-based)
+   - Both people need to be in the app

+3. **Firewall issues**:
+   - Rare, but strict corporate firewalls may block WebRTC
+   - Try on different network (home WiFi, mobile data)

+4. **Browser compatibility**:
+   - Use modern browsers: Chrome, Firefox, Safari (iOS 11+), Edge
+   - WebRTC may not work in old browsers

 ### Build errors on Vercel?